 The Snare format is commonly used to transport Windows Event Log, with or without Syslog headers.

 - Windows Event Forwarding (WEF)

 Windows Event Log can be forwarded over HTTPS with Windows Event Forwarding.
-See the Windows Event Log chapter.
+See the Collecting logs from Windows Event Log chapter.